 |Packages||LeverTRM for Enterprise or Advanced Automation add-on|

-Automation workflows provide a set of configurable automation 'building blocks' to help your team introduce greater efficiencies to your recruiting process.
+Automation workflows provide a set of configurable automation 'building blocks' to help you and your team introduce greater efficiencies to your recruiting process.
 This feature makes your team more productive by automating repetitive work performed by recruiters in Lever.
-Automatically archive, tag, email, or advance candidates based on application submission and opportunity stage.
-Automation creates consistency in recruiter behavior and fewer missed actions, accumulating in more reliable data for reporting.
+Workflows can be used to automatically archive, tag, email, or advance candidates based specific trigger conditions.
+Automation creates consistency in recruiter behavior and fewer missed actions, which in turn results in more reliable data for reporting purposes.
 Readers of this article will learn about:

 Creating automation workflows

 ||Only users with Super Admin level access can view, create, and manage automation workflows.|